It is officially Spring in North Texas, and that means things are blooming!

 8. Denton Community Market

 Many of the vendors at Denton Community Market bring a local assortment of honey and fresh-cut flowers.
-Opening day is this Saturday, April 3rd, from 9 am to 1 pm.
+Opening day is Saturday, April 2nd, from 9 am to 1 pm.
 Join us as we see what local provisions this year brings!

 Texas-Tulips is a U-pick Tulip Field located at 10656 FM 2931 in Pilot Point.
 There is a $5 entrance fee, but it’s open from 10 am to 8 pm and makes for a lovely backdrop for family photos.
 With over 100 varieties of tulips, you’ll be sure to want to bring a bouquet home with you.